AUC School of Business

 - prepared in accordance with case writing guidelines provided in the instructional materials below.

-- At least one of the case authors must be based at a business school in the Arab region, Pakistan or Turkey and the primary focus of the case must also be based in the region.
+- At least one of the case authors must be based at a business school in the MENA region, Pakistan or Turkey and the primary focus of the case must also be based in the region.

 - All case submissions that fulfil the criteria will be considered for international publication in our Emerging Markets Case Studies collection.